Rape kit: Cost

 The cost of rape kits is a barrier to use in many locations where the victim is billed for the collection of forensic evidence.
 Collecting a rape kit reportedly costs upwards of $1,000.
 In some countries, reimbursement for the cost is contingent on the victim reporting the crime to police.
 In Japan, for example, a sexual assault victim must pay for the rape kit upfront, but police will reimburse medical fees if the victim reports the assault.

 Victims of sexual assault in the United States faced similar hurdles until the 2005 reauthorization of Violence Against Women Act (VAWA), which requires states to pay for the cost of the rape kit regardless of the victim's decision to report the assault to the police.
 Under the more recent 2013 VAWA reauthorization, which took effect in March 2015, victims also cannot be required to pay the upfront cost of the exam.
 States may still require victims to submit claims for the rape kit exams to their personal insurance providers, as long as they are not billed for a deductible or a copay.
 In the United States, several organizations have pledged millions of dollars in grants to help fund the analysis of rape kits in forensic laboratories.

 By country

 Republic of Ireland

 In the Republic of Ireland, victims of rape and sexual assault receive a forensic exam in a Sexual Assault Treatment Unit (SATU).
 Evidence is sent to Forensics Science Ireland (FSI), based in the Phoenix Park.
 At the end of 2018, there was a backlog of 70 cases, and it was taking up to a year for results to be released.

+Mexico

+In Mexico, sexual assault victims make up almost half of all women.
+Rape is legally defined by a use of force rather than a lack of consent.
+Reporting and documenting physical displays of violence is therefore essential for the persecution of the abuser.
+The persecution office of the report will ask for a gynecological and psychological evaluation.
+Medical examinations must be made within 72 hours of the assault.
+Under the Mexican law, sexual assault victims have the right to bring one other person with them to file this report.
+However, it is estimated that the majority of sexual assaults go unreported.
+Specialised prosecution offices exist in Mexico for crimes of violence against women (fiscalías especializadas) and Centres for Women's Justice (Centros de Justicia para las Mujeres).